azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a Consumption Plan-based Function App.
+1. Provision a Consumption Plan-based Function App

 _Exit criteria_:

-- You have a Function App within the same resource group as your other lab resources.
+- You have a Function App within the same resource group as your other lab resources

 ### Task 5: Provision Service Bus